webpro/programming-principles/README.md

 ## YAGNI

-YAGNI stands for "you aren't gonna need it": don't implement something until it is necessary.
+**You Aren't Gonna Need It**: don't implement something until it is necessary.

 Why